ArneBinder/pie-datasets/dataset_builders/pie/comagc/README.md

   - **binary_relations**: There is always one binary relation in each sentence.
     This relation is always established between the gene as `head` and the cancer as `tail`.
     The specific `label` is the related **gene-class**.
 It is obtained from inference rules (cf [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-323/tables/3)), that are based on the values of the columns CGE, CCS, IGE and PT.
-The label `"UNIDENTIFIED"` for relations is assigned if no inference rule applies and is not part of the original dataset.
-    In total 303 of the 821 examples are labeled as `"UNIDENTIFIED"` (cf [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-323/tables/7)).
+In case no gene-class can be inferred, no binary relation is added to the document.
+In total to 303 of the 821 examples, there is no rule is applicable (cf [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-323/tables/7)).

 See [here](https://github.com/ArneBinder/pie-modules/blob/main/src/pie_modules/documents.py) and
 [here](https://github.com/ChristophAlt/pytorch-ie/blob/main/src/pytorch_ie/documents.py) for the document type